 A proactive inside sales program is scalable.
 While you’ll invest in hiring the right people, the payback from outbound calling happens relatively quickly.
 In fact, we’ve seen double-digit growth within six months or less with the right customer focus.
 As you grow, add inside sales professionals who fit the above criteria and mesh with your company culture.

-Debbie Paul is a partner with Real Results Marketing with a background in developing and growing revenue streams with inside sales as part of a broader distribution strategy.
-Contact her at firstname.lastname@example.org.
-Learn more at realresultsmarketing.com.
+Debbie Paul is a partner with Distribution Strategy Group with a background in developing and growing revenue streams with inside sales as part of a broader distribution strategy.
+Contact her at email@example.com .
+Learn more at distributionstrategy.com.